Sid0004/SVFS/readme.md

 If the app exits immediately, create a user first (New VFS) or add logging.
 A default test user is NOT auto-created.

-## 🔑 Key Features
+## Key Features

 ### Virtual File System
-- ✅ All files stored IN the VFS database (not external links)
+-  All files stored IN the VFS database (not external links)
-- ✅ Built-in text editor - create files directly in VFS
+-  Built-in text editor - create files directly in VFS
-- ✅ Import files FROM your computer INTO VFS
+-  Import files FROM your computer INTO VFS
-- ✅ Export files FROM VFS to your computer
+-  Export files FROM VFS to your computer
-- ✅ No external file dependencies
+-  No external file dependencies

 ### Security & Encryption
-- 🔒 **Modern ciphers** – AES‑256‑GCM (default), AES‑256‑CBC, ChaCha20‑Poly1305
+-  **Modern ciphers** – AES‑256‑GCM (default), AES‑256‑CBC, ChaCha20‑Poly1305
-- 🔁 **Algorithm selector** – switch encryption and compression from the toolbar or Settings
+-  **Algorithm selector** – switch encryption and compression from the toolbar or Settings
-- 🔓 **Decrypt on demand** – remove encryption when needed
+-  **Decrypt on demand** – remove encryption when needed
-- 📦 **Compression** – ZLIB built-in; optional LZ4/Zstd when available
+-  **Compression** – ZLIB built-in; optional LZ4/Zstd when available
-- 📂 **Decompress instantly** – auto-detected during decrypt via header flags
+-  **Decompress instantly** – auto-detected during decrypt via header flags
-- 🔐 **User Authentication** - Secure login with salted passwords
+-  **User Authentication** - Secure login with salted passwords
-- 👤 **Multi-User Support** - Each user has isolated vault
+-  **Multi-User Support** - Each user has isolated vault

 ### File Operations
-- 📝 Create/Edit text files with built-in editor
+-  Create/Edit text files with built-in editor
-- 📥 Import files from local disk
+-  Import files from local disk
-- 📤 Export files to local disk
+-  Export files to local disk
-- 🗂️ Create folders and organize files
+-  Create folders and organize files
-- 🔍 Search across all files
+-  Search across all files
-- ❌ Delete, rename, copy files
+-  Delete, rename, copy files
-- ℹ️ View detailed file properties
+-  View detailed file properties

 ### Advanced Features
 - **Context Menu**: Right-click for all operations